sthciN/asset-organizer/README.md

 1. Setup Environment Variables

-Create a `.env` file with the following variables:
+Create a `.env` file within the backend folder with the following variables:
 ```
 PNG_FOLDER_ID: The ID of the folder where the original assets are located.
 DATA_FOLDER_ID: The ID of the folder where the Backup Folder and the data sheet (Vinted Homework.2) are located.